Embrace the first couple months.

 Finding a hairstylist you can trust—someone who will take your growing-out goal seriously and understands how to transition a haircut from pixie to a bob—is crucial.
-Not sure where to start?
-Check out this handy guide to point you in the right direction.

 Speed up the growth process.

 If you're a few months in and tired of waiting for your strands to grow, there are a few things you can do to make a difference.
 Taking clinically proven supplements like Nutrafol and Viviscal, for instance, is a great option, as is eating a balanced and nutritious diet packed with growth-promoting leafy greens.
 Another pro tip: Give your scalp a solid exfoliating massage every time you shampoo, as this works by stimulating the scalp and encouraging faster growth.
 Lastly, make sure you're giving your hair a proper deep conditioning treatment at least once a week.
 The stronger your locks are, the longer they'll grow.
-These are our must-haves for every hair type.

 Don't skimp on trims.